Philosophy (60 EC), 2013-2014

 The one-year MA programme in Philosophy has no specialisations, but in order to help students compile a coherent programme the courses on offer are presented in three tracks:

 - History and Philosophy of the Sciences

 - Philosophical Anthropology and Philosophy of Culture

-Students of the full-time programme follow the research seminar and choose two optional courses in their first semester.
-In their second semester they choose a third optional course and write their master’s thesis.
+Students of the full-time programme choose three MA courses in the first semester.
+In the second semester they choose a fourth course and write their master’s thesis.

 Students of the part-time programme will spread the components over three semesters.
-In their first and second semesters students are expected to follow two MA courses per semester, including the research seminar of their track.
-In their third semester, students write their master’s thesis.
+In the first and second semesters students are expected to follow two MA courses per semester.
+In the third semester, students write their master’s thesis.

 Objectives and Achievement Levels